allenai/pubmedextract/README.md

 ## Paper Analysis Reproduction
 The scripts needs to reproduce the analyses in the paper `Quantifying Sex Bias in Clinical Studies at Scale with Automated Data Extraction` can be found here: https://github.com/allenai/pubmedextract/tree/master/analysis_scripts.

-## Troubleshooting
-If you're having trouble installing due to `spacy` errors, modify the `requirements.in` file and uncomment the line that starts with `thinc==6.5.2`.

-If you're having trouble with `matplotlib` installing when running any of the analysis scripts, try `conda install matplotlib` instead.